-PC: Practice in Class: These are practice questions and problems done in class with one other student.
+PC: Practice in Class: These assignments are practice questions and problems that are started in class with one other student.
 These assignments must be completed at home on the same day.

 PH: Practice at Home.
-These are questions or problems that are assigned either in class or by email, and are due at the stated due date.
+These assignments are questions or problems that are assigned either in class or by email, and are due at the stated due date.

-These 3 types of assignments (LR, PC, PH) are the only assignments that go in the PLR notebook.
-Textbook Homework (THW) is done separately and turned in separately also.
-Chapter Outlines (CO) are also done separeately and turned in separately.
+These 2 types of assignments (PC, PH) are the only assignments that go in the PN.
+Students will be told when an assignment is a PC or a PH.
+Textbook Homework assignments (THW) are different; these assignments come from the textbook and are done separately and also turned in separately.
+Chapter Outlines (CO) assignments are also done separately and turned in separately.